 The department offers fields in Economics, Business Administration & Management, and Finance.
 All of those fields have the same initial 8 courses required, they only branch off toward the end.
 These 8 courses are divided into Primary Courses and Major Core Courses.

-If you would like to overtally for a closed course, use this form.
+If you would like to overtally for a closed course.
 These requests will be filled about a week before classes begin.

 Each student must select a Field from